 or, Neonatal Death prior to Viability

-When a baby dies in the first 28 days of life, its called “neonatal death”.
+When a baby dies in the first 28 days of life, this is called “neonatal death”.

 Because by most calculations a baby is considered viable in or after the 24th week of pregnancy, technically a stillborn baby who is born live, even for an extremely short time past delivery, may also be considered under the “neonatal death” category.